 TAMARA ROSIER, PhD

-Tamara is the former president of ACO (ADHD Coaches Organization), and in this book she offers readable, endearing and actionable content.
-She writes about ADHD through the axis of emotional energy and fun.
-How do you modify management strategies when an individual task fits into the different 4 quadrants?
+Tamara is the former president of ACO (ADHD Coaches Organization).
+In this book she offers readable, endearing and actionable content.
+She writes about experiencing ADHD through the axis of emotional energy and fun.
+How do you modify management strategies when an individual task fits into the 4 different quadrants?

 OVERCOMING OPPOSITIONAL DEFIANT DISORDER